coopie/mesite/posts/playing_around_with_noise_as_targets.md

 ## Join In

 If anyone is interested in working on these problems with myself, feel free to email me with the work you would be interested in.
-This is one of many NAT projects that I have worked on, for example my team at Digital Genius experimented with it's use in [agglomerative clustering](https://openreview.net/pdf?id=BJvVbCJCb)
+This is one of many NAT projects that I have worked on, for example my team at [DigitalGenius](https://www.digitalgenius.com/) experimented with its use in [agglomerative clustering](https://openreview.net/pdf?id=BJvVbCJCb).

 The end goal of this work is to find a real-world use case where NAT is an effective tool, and to investigate it's efficacy compared to other methods similar to it such as [adversarial autoencoders](https://arxiv.org/abs/1511.05644).